Newsman/WP-Plugin-NewsmanApp/README.md

 - Activate the plugin
 - Go to *Newsman > Settings* and paste your API key and User ID (you can find those in your account section in NewsmanApp - https://www.newsman.com)

-3. if the site uses woocommerce then NewsmanApp Remarketing must be activated

 ## Newsman plugin settings
 ![image](https://user-images.githubusercontent.com/28097949/202709174-ad4d4c85-2776-4fad-8ce3-71e11673b22b.png)